hello-robot/stretch_ai/README.md

 At Hello Robot, people have successfully commanded the robot to pick up a variety of objects from the floor and place them in nearby containers, such as baskets and boxes.

-Once you're ready to learn more about **stretch-ai**, you can try out a variety of applications (apps) that demonstrate various capabilities.
+Once you're ready to learn more about **Stretch AI**, you can try out a variety of applications (apps) that demonstrate various capabilities.

 ## Apps